xsynaptic/sass-named-colors/readme.md

 ## Spelling

-If you `@import "sass-named-colors/named-colours"` you can use international spelling with all relevant functions and variables.
+You can also use international spelling with all relevant functions and variables and swap "color" for "colour".
 Whatever you do, be consistent in what you use; don't add custom colors to `$k-colors` and then attempt to call them with `k-colours()` as this function will be checking `$k-colours`.
 Don't want alternate spelling?
-Don't import the alternate file and you won't be affected at all.
+Ignore it and you won't be affected at all.